 To review aggregated test results for all test matrices for a given app in your Firebase project, click the name of the app, as shown in the following example:

 Example test matrix results page with only four test executions

 This takes you to the test matrix list for your app, where you can click the name of any test matrix to see the test matrix results, and where you can click the name of the app (shown in the red box below) to view the test matrix list for other apps associated with your Firebase project.

 A test matrix can pass, fail, or be inconclusive.
 A test matrix is shown as failed or inconclusive if any test executions in that matrix fail or are inconclusive.

 Interpreting results from a single test execution

 From the test matrix results page, click on one of the test executions to see the result of that specific test execution.

 On this page, you can see results for specific test cases that correspond to methods in your test APK (for instrumentation tests).
 You can also see detailed test results, including test logs, screenshots, and videos.
 For Robo test, detailed test results also include an activity map that graphically shows the UI paths that were visited by Robo test.

 Detailed test results are available for 90 days after you run a test and are stored in a Google Cloud Storage (GCS) bucket (but are also visible in the Firebase console).
 You can view detailed test results in the GCS bucket when you click View Source Files on the test execution results page.
-When detailed test results are no longer available, you can still see which tests passed and failed.
+When detailed test results are no longer available, you can still see which tests passed or failed.